The Band: Musical style

 The Band's style "thematically and musically fuse[d] the past and the present" by combining various genres.
 Although primarily incorporating old country music and early rock and roll, the rhythm section often was reminiscent of Stax- or Motown-style rhythm and blues, and Robertson cites Curtis Mayfield and the Staple Singers as major influences, resulting in a synthesis of many musical genres.
-Singers Manuel, Danko, and Helm each brought a distinctive voice to The Band: Helm's Southern accent was prevalent in his raw and powerful vocals, Danko sang tenor with a distinctively choppy enunciation, and Manuel alternated between falsetto and a soulful baritone.
+Singers Manuel, Danko, and Helm each brought a distinctive voice to the Band: Helm's Southern accent was prevalent in his raw and powerful vocals, Danko sang tenor with a distinctively choppy enunciation, and Manuel alternated between falsetto and a soulful baritone.
 The singers regularly blended singing harmonies.
-Though the singing was more or less evenly shared among the three, both Danko and Helm have stated that they saw Manuel as The Band's "lead" singer.
+Though the singing was more or less evenly shared among the three, both Danko and Helm have stated that they saw Manuel as the Band's "lead" singer.

 Every member was a multi-instrumentalist.
 There was little instrument-switching when they played live, but when recording, the musicians could make up different configurations in service of the songs.
 Hudson in particular was able to coax a wide range of timbres from his Lowrey organ.
 Helm's drumming was often praised: critic Jon Carroll declared that Helm was "the only drummer who can make you cry," while prolific session drummer Jim Keltner admits to appropriating several of Helm's techniques.
-Producer John Simon is often cited as a "sixth member" of The Band for producing and playing on Music from Big Pink, co-producing and playing on The Band, and playing on other songs up through The Band's 1993 reunion album Jericho.
+Producer John Simon is often cited as a "sixth member" of the Band for producing and playing on Music from Big Pink, co-producing and playing on The Band, and playing on other songs up through the Band's 1993 reunion album Jericho.

 Copyright controversy

-Robertson is credited as writer or co-writer of the majority of The Band's songs and, as a result, has received most of the songwriting royalties generated from the music.
+Robertson is credited as writer or co-writer of the majority of the Band's songs and, as a result, has received most of the songwriting royalties generated from the music.
 That developed into a point of contention, especially for Helm.
-In his 1993 autobiography, This Wheel's on Fire: Levon Helm and the Story of The Band, Helm disputed the validity of the songwriting credits as listed on the albums and explained that The Band's songs were developed in collaboration with all members.
+In his 1993 autobiography, This Wheel's on Fire: Levon Helm and the Story of The Band, Helm disputed the validity of the songwriting credits as listed on the albums and explained that the Band's songs were developed in collaboration with all members.
 Danko concurred with Helm:

 I think Levon's book hits the nail on the head about where Robbie and Albert Grossman and some of those people went wrong and when The Band stopped being The Band...
 I'm truly friends with everybody but, hey—it could happen to Levon, too.
 When people take themselves too seriously and believe too much in their own bullshit, they usually get in trouble.

 Robertson denied that Helm had written any of the songs attributed to Robertson.

+Furthermore, the songs recorded by Levon Helm as a solo artist were almost entirely written by others.
+For the albums Levon Helm (1978), American Son, Levon Helm (1982), Dirt Farmer, and Electric Dirt he rarely participated in songwriting.